This article is intended to explain how to set up a Point program for merchants that are considered new in building the Loyalty and Reward program.

 NOTE: Be mindful that you have the choice to multiply points for placing an order on a customer’s birthday

-Leave a review - the user can get points, discount, gift card, or a free product for leaving a review.
+Post a product review - the user can get points, a discount, a gift card, or a free product for leaving a review.
 You can use the review to improve your service and product.
 The customer will be able to leave a review on a product page, Reviews tab, Reviews page, or review request email.

 If you are working on increasing presence/gaining attention these rules must not be ignored: